Transformers · OrevateAI

 Beyond hydration and steam, several natural ingredients have properties that can help you get rid of phlegm.
 They act as expectorants, helping to break down mucus and make it easier to clear.

-Ginger: Known for its anti-inflammatory properties, ginger can help reduce swelling in the airways and loosen mucus.
+• Ginger: Known for its anti-inflammatory properties, ginger can help reduce swelling in the airways and loosen mucus.
 You can make ginger tea by steeping fresh ginger slices in hot water, or add it to your cooking.
+Studies published in 2025 and 2026 continue to explore ginger’s benefits for respiratory health.

-Saltwater Gargle: This classic remedy is surprisingly effective for sore throats and clearing mucus from the back of the throat.
+• Saltwater Gargle: This classic remedy is surprisingly effective for sore throats and clearing mucus from the back of the throat.
 Mix about a quarter to half a teaspoon of salt in a glass of warm water and gargle several times a day.
 It can help draw out excess fluid from inflamed tissues.
+Research on sore throats in April 2026 confirms its efficacy.
+(Source: AOL.com, April 24, 2026)

 These remedies are generally safe and can offer significant relief.
-I often combine a few of these, like warm honey-lemon-ginger tea, for a multi-pronged approach.
+Combining a few of these, like warm honey-lemon-ginger tea, can provide a multi-pronged approach.

 Here’s a quick comparison of some common natural remedies: